 The majority of poor people in the world lives in rural areas and is subsistence farmer (IFAD 2001).
-One way of helping these rural poor in the fight against poverty is to set up a project which will generate some income in the long run.
+One way of helping these rural poor in the fight against poverty is to set up a project which tries to generate income in a sustainable manner.
 Doing this on a local scale might help to ensure that benefits will reach the people who need it the most.
 Such 'community scale' projects work with local people who, depending on how the project is organised, may be personally involved with the maintenance of the project.